bertilmuth/requirementsascode/README.md

   }

   /**
-   * Send messages to the service actor.
-In this example, we don't care
+   * Send message to the service actor.
+In this example, we don't care about the
-   * about the return value of the call, because we don't send a query
-   * or publish events.
+   * return value of the call, because we don't send a query or publish events.
    */
   public void sendMessages() {
     greetingService.reactTo(new RequestHello("Joe"));